Seattle School Board selects first Native American superintendent in city history

 The Seattle School Board spent less than two months narrowing down a pool of 63 candidates to just three finalists vying to lead Washington’s largest school district.
+Wednesday night, the Board voted unanimously to select Denise Juneau to be its next superintendent.
+She was Montana’s state superintendent from 2008 to 2016.

 The Seattle School Board voted unanimously 7-0 Wednesday evening to hire Juneau, who was Montana’s state superintendent from 2008 to 2016.